werniq/Go-Gator/README.md

 ## Go Gator
-### News Aggregator CLI App, implemented in golang
+### News Aggregator Server, implemented in golang
 <hr>

 ## Implemented:
-1. Reading from .xml, .json, .html files
+1. Dynamic reading from different feeds
-2. Parsing that data into structures
+2. Storing that data into sorted files
+3. Reading from that files whenever user asked for the news
-3. Filtering news by parameters (provided by user, handling user input)
+4. Filtering that news by parameters
-4. Logging
+5. Logging

 ## Documentation
 Here I would like to explain the purpose of each directory.